Star Festival Tanabata

 Each color of tanzaku has its own meaning, and it is said that if you write your wish on a tanzaku of the appropriate color, your wish will be more likely to come true.

-Blue (green): Build up virtue and enhance human power
+Green: build up virtue and enhance human power

 Red: gratitude to parents and ancestors

-Yellow: Trust and care for others
+Yellow: trust and care for others

 White: heart to keep duty and rules.

-Black (purple): Improvement of academic performance
+Purple: improvement of academic performance

 In modern Japan, people still make wishes on tanzaku, but they may be less conscious of even the color of the tanzaku.

-There are several types of origami decorations, and the seven decorations, including tanzaku, are called "shichitsuzukuri.
+There are several types of origami decorations, and the seven decorations, including tanzaku, are called Nanatsukazari.
 Let's take a look at the meanings of the six decorations other than tanzaku introduced in the previous chapter.

 This decoration represents the threads that Orihime weaves and wishes for improvement in weaving and sewing.